gazebosim/gz-gui/README.md

       -c [ --config ] arg        Open the main window with a configuration file.
                                  Give the configuration file path as an argument

+      -t [ --style ] arg         Apply a stylesheet to the whole application.
+                                 Give a QSS file path as an argument.

       -v [ --verbose ] arg       Adjust the level of console output (0~4).